From Amman, Jordan

-For a long time, I had been interested in geometric and organic shapes, noticing and observing them in everything that passes in front of me.
-My approach in art focuses on depicting human interactions and expressions, building structures that combine between rigid and dynamic forms, leading to the creation of organized and bold chaos that forms a new way of visualizing feelings.
+For a long time, I have been interested in geometric and organic shapes, noticing and observing them in everything that passes in front of me.
+My approach to art focuses on depicting human interactions and expressions, building structures that combine rigid and dynamic forms, leading to the creation of organized and bold chaos that forms a new way of visualizing feelings.

 Using multiple artistic materials, I'm working with human motion as a medium, capturing movement in solid forms.
 While a concern with the figure animates my work, any identifiable features are abstracted to pure shape and color, possibly making for bizarre social situations out of the sculpture.